 Welcome to our Website

-'Climate Change' and 'Air Pollution', in addition to the coronavirus are two of the world's crises of our time and 41% (2018 figure) of the total emissions in Bedford Borough coming from transport, it is therefore important that in 2021 more residents URGENTLY consider using a cycle as an alternative to a motor vehicle to travel short distances.
+'Climate Change' and 'Air Pollution', in addition to the coronavirus are two of the world's crises of our time and with 42% (2019 figure) of the total emissions in Bedford Borough coming from transport, it is therefore important that in 2021 more residents URGENTLY consider using a cycle as an alternative to a motor vehicle to travel short distances. (see latest Climate Change Cyczine here)

 Cycling is fun - good for your health - great for your fitness - fastest mode of transport for door to door short journeys - environmentally friendly - saves money on parking and fuel.